-The asset grouping for the Group was made based on business segments.
-However, assets for disposal with no expected future use were categorized individually.
+The asset grouping for the Company was made based on business segments.
+However, idle assets with no expected future use were categorized individually.

 (4) Method to calculate collectible amounts

 The collectible amounts are calculated based on net sale value or value in use.
 The net sale value is calculated by deducting the asset disposal cost from the asset disposal value, applying zero to assets that are not likely to be used in the future and difficult to sell.